-Set the parameter to off to disable the option and to on to enable the option.
-Currently, this option can be used to connect USB storage to an emulated system.
+Set the parameter to off to disable the option and to on to enable the option

 B.2.24 [obp] Section

 This section allows the configuration of an OpenBoot PROM image if the emulator itself does not include OBP support.
 The option is only usable in special testing/debugging cases following the instructions of Stromasys support.
 It is not used under normal circumstances.